willchilders1/Mailboxes-in-Boston/README.md

 # Mailboxes-in-Boston
-This map provides visual information regarding the location of blue USPS mailboxes within Boston
+This map provides visual information regarding the location of blue USPS mailboxes within Boston and the most efficient ways of getting there by bike.
+This map was created using Mapbox Studio and VsCodeEditor, using data from the Massachusetts and US Federal Census Data.
+With the mid-term election fast approaching, it is helpful to have a succinct map detailing the alternate transportation available.
+Boston is a physically close city and biking is often as fast as driving through the narrow streets.
+I processed the cvg and shapefile data into geojson data using node, mapshaper, and csv2geojson which were subsequently uploaded to Mapshaper Studio for further visual processing.
+Some data processing was hampered by the inability to get ogr2ogr working on my computer, though this was solved by working the data through the QGIS platform.
+The legend has caused me some difficulty, and may still be in progress